CumulusNetworks/docs/content/cumulus-linux-42/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 **Platform Limitations**

 - On Lenovo NE2572O switches, swp1 through swp8 only support 25G speed.
-- For 10G and 1G SFPs inserted in a 25G port on a Broadcom platform, you must edit the `/etc/cumulus/ports.conf` file and configure the four ports in the same core to be 10G.
+- For 10G and 1G SFPs inserted in a 25G port on a Broadcom switch, you must edit the `/etc/cumulus/ports.conf` file and configure the four ports in the same core to be 10G.
 See {{<link url="#caveats-and-errata" text="Caveats and Errata">}}.
 - A switch with the Maverick ASIC limits multicast traffic by the lowest speed port that has joined a particular group.
 For example, if you are sending 100G multicast through and subscribe with one 100G and one 25G port, traffic on both egress ports is limited to 25Gbps.
 If you remove the 25G port from the group, traffic correctly forwards at 100Gbps.

 {{%/notice%}}